 Alexander joined the Department of Health Sciences in 2014 as a data analyst and has a background in biological sciences, which includes experimental research in oesophageal cancer.
-He has experience in a range of research designs including observational, randomised control trials and systematic reviews.
-Alex’s current area of interest is factors affecting outcomes in complex interventions; specifically looking at the effect of patient volume on cardiac rehabilitation outcomes.
+He completed his PhD in 2020, entitled 'What service and patient characteristics are associated with cardiac rehabilitation outcomes', focused on Cardiac Rehabilitation and the use of observational studies in health research.
+Alex’s current area of interest is factors affecting outcomes in complex interventions.

 Alexander has a broad interest in health research, which includes both qualitative and quantitative research, in a range of settings.
 Although currently working on observational studies, Alex has experience in a range of study types.